-- medical, dental, and vision benefits: - medical and dependent care flexible spending accounts or health savings account; - short-term and long-term disability insurance; and - life insurance.
+- medical, dental, and vision benefits; - medical and dependent care flexible spending accounts or health savings account; - · short-term and long-term disability insurance; and - life insurance.

 No Tax Gross-Ups.
-We did not make any gross-up payments in the fiscal year ended December 30, 2023 to cover our named executive officer's personal income taxes that may pertain to any of the compensation or perquisites paid or provided by our company.
+We did not make any gross-up payments in our 2024 fiscal year to cover our named executive officer's personal income taxes that may pertain to any of the compensation or perquisites paid or provided by our Company.
 The Company does not intend to make any tax gross-up payments now or in the future.